-You can learn more about careers in science by exploring the jobs page in Handshake.
+You can learn more about careers in science by exploring the Jobs and Internships page in 12twenty.
 If there is an area that we missed or if you have any questions, please contact us at firstname.lastname@example.org and we would be happy to answer your questions.

 If you do not like research, some of the careers in the Sciences and Health Career Cluster may not be for you, however, there are still many ways you can contribute to these fields outside of a lab.

 Please note that, if you wish to pursue a career that involves research, you will most likely consider going to graduate school to get your PhD.